From virtual reality to stars, five highlights from Comic-Con

 - Stepping Into "Mockingjay"

-"Mockingjay - Part 1," the third installment of "The Hunger Games" franchise, was recreated in part with Samsung Galaxy to allow fans to step into the stark world of Panem.
+"Mockingjay - Part 1," the third instalment of "The Hunger Games" franchise, was recreated in part with Samsung Galaxy to allow fans to step into the stark world of Panem.

 - Star Power